Kieran Trippier: Burnley

 In July 2011, Trippier joined Championship club Burnley on a season-long loan as a replacement for the departing Tyrone Mears.
 He made his debut for the Clarets in August 2011, a 2–2 home draw with Watford.
-His first goal for the club came in September 2011, with a superb long-range free-kick against Milton Keynes Dons in a 2–1 win in the League Cup.
+His first goal for the club came in September 2011, with a superb long-range free kick against Milton Keynes Dons in a 2–1 win in the League Cup.
 His first league goal came in December 2011, a 1–0 win over Brighton & Hove Albion at the Falmer Stadium, with a powerful shot from the edge of the box.
 In December 2011, after impressing during his loan, Trippier was nominated for the Championship Player of the Month award.
 On 2 January 2012, he received his first professional red card for picking up two bookings in a 2–1 defeat to Leeds United.
 A day later, Burnley signed Trippier on a permanent deal for an undisclosed fee, signing a three-and-a-half-year contract.
 In January 2012 he scored his second goal for the club, scoring from range in a 2–0 win away to Middlesbrough.
 In March 2012, he scored the first in a 5–1 rout against Portsmouth at Fratton Park.
 He played in all 46 league games in his first season as the club finished in mid-table, going on to win the Burnley Player of the Year award.

 Trippier again went on to impress in his second season with the club being a virtual ever-present as he was named in the Championship PFA Team of the Year for 2012–13.
-In August 2013, he scored a free-kick in a 2–0 win over Preston North End in the League Cup.
+In August 2013, he scored a free kick in a 2–0 win over Preston North End in the League Cup.
 In January 2014, he sealed a 3–2 win over Huddersfield Town with a late goal.
 He was again named in the Championship PFA Team of the Year for consecutive seasons as Burnley finished runners-up and gained promotion to the Premier League.
 In May 2014, he signed a new improved three-year contract until 2017 after reported interest from Arsenal.

 Tottenham Hotspur

-2015–16 season
+2015–2017

 On 19 June 2015, Trippier signed for Premier League club Tottenham for a reported £3.5 million, after successfully passing a medical, becoming the club's second signing of the summer.
 Trippier was expected to compete with Kyle Walker at right-back under manager Mauricio Pochettino, and he did not make a start for Tottenham before Christmas as he was eased into the team.
 On 6 February 2016, he scored his first goal for Tottenham, netting a cross from Dele Alli, which turned out to be the winning goal in a 1–0 win over Watford.
 Trippier appeared in six games for Tottenham during the Premier League season, making five starts as Walker displayed his best form in recent years.
 However, Trippier played in every minute of Tottenham's Europa League campaign that reached the last 16.